primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image107.png)

-Above is the default Workflow Status Bar.
+Above is the default **Workflow Status Bar**.
 Here you see the following statuses: "New," "Case Plan," "Care plan," "Action plan," "Service provision," "Service Implemented," and "Closed."
 The first of these statuses, "New," is applied when a case is first created.
 The second, "Case Plan," is applied after the "New" status, when the field "Date Case Plan Initiated" (or any other field with the id "date_case_plan") is filled out by the user.

 The next three statuses, "Care plan," "Action plan," and "Service provision," correspond to the three potential "Response Type" values for a service.
 A case is given one of these statuses if the case is still open, and still has non-implemented services planned for it.
 The "Response Type" value for the most-recently-added, non-implemented entry in the **Services** form will be the new workflow status.